Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering

 \subsubsection{Acute Lymphoblastic Leukemia}

 The Acute Lymphoblastic Leukemia (ALL) training dataset of \citet{yeohetal02} was used by \citet{stuetzleandnugent10} to illustrate GSL-NN in a high-dimensional small sample size framework.
-We used the standardized dataset in \citet{stuetzleandnugent10} that measured the oligonucleotide expression levels of the 1000 highest-varying genes in 215 patients suffering from one of seven leukemia subtypes, namely, T-ALL, E2A-PBX1, BCR-ABL, TEL-AML1, MLL rearrangement, Hyperploid $> 50$ chromosomes, or an unknown category labeled OTHER.
+We use the standardized dataset in \citet{stuetzleandnugent10} that measured the oligonucleotide expression levels of the 1000 highest-varying genes in 215 patients suffering from one of seven leukemia subtypes, namely, T-ALL, E2A-PBX1, BCR-ABL, TEL-AML1, MLL rearrangement, Hyperploid $> 50$ chromosomes, or an unknown category labeled OTHER.
 Some subtypes have very few cases: for instance, only 9, 14 and 18 patients are of type BCR-ABL, MLL and E2A-PBX1, respectively.
-For this dataset, we used $m=42$ KPCs for all methods but GSL-NN.
-For this dataset, the $k$-means stage identifies six groups, none of which are merged in KNOB-SynC's merging phase, resulting in the best partitioning among all competing methods.
+For this dataset, we use $m=42$ KPCs for all methods but GSL-NN.
+The $k$-means stage of KNOB-SynC identifies six groups, none of which are merged in the merging phase, resulting in the best partitioning among all competing methods.
 Table~\ref{tab:knob.sync.ALL-Nugent-kPCA-42}

 presents the confusion matrix containing the number of cases a patient of a leukemia subtype was assigned to a KNOB-SynC group.
 We see that most leukemia subtypes are distinctively identified in the KNOB-SynC solution.
 The alternative methods perform mildly to substantially worse with PGMM, spectral clustering, GSL-NN and DP having clustering solutions ($\mR=0.61,0.55,0.54,0.53$) that are the next best after KNOB-SynC.
-Other methods generally do poorly, with MSAL and MGHD unable to find a solution while DBSCAN$^*$ classifies all observations as outliers.
+Other methods generally do poorly, with MSAL and MGHD unable to find solutions while DBSCAN$^*$ classifies all observations as outliers.